President Harry Truman, with a Puget Sound "blackmouth", and Governor Mon C. Wallgren to his right, abourd the M.V. Olympus in 1945.

-Frank Haw, former Deputy Director of Fisheries for Washington State, discusses the development of salmon angling in Washington's marine waters—from its ancient beginning, through the Puget Sound resort and boathouse era and the heydays on the outer coast, to the present.
-Early salmon derbies, the associated scandals, and a Governor caught using a state-owned boat for his private yacht, are among the many factual vignettes included.
+In Washington's Sport of Kings the development of salmon angling in Washington's marine waters is documented from its ancient origins, through the Puget Sound resort and boathouse era, heydays on the outer coast, to the present.
+Early salmon derbies and associated scandals, a knock-down fist fight between a prominent tribal member and a top State fish cop, and a Governor caught using a state-owned boat for his private yacht, are among the many factual vignettes.